Skip to main content

 # If access token expires, refresh using stored refresh_token

-For legacy endpoints that require OAuth 1.0 support.
-Steps:
+For legacy applications or specific use cases that require OAuth 1.0a authentication: Steps:

 )